Privacy Policy

 Bundled Skills

-WebBrain ships with one skill enabled by default: FreeSkillz.xyz, a first-party service we operate.
-It can read YouTube video transcripts and resolve or download public media from the hosts declared in the bundled skill manifest.
+FreeSkillz.xyz is a first-party service we operate.
+It can read YouTube video transcripts and resolve or download public media from the hosts declared in the bundled skill manifest after the skill is loaded (or preactivated by a trusted recommended download action).
 When you use these tools, WebBrain sends only the current or specified URL plus declared options such as transcript language, media kind, maximum height, or filename hint to freeskillz.xyz.
 It does not receive your page content, chat history, or browsing history.
 Public media downloads create a short-lived provider job, save the completed file through the browser Downloads API, and then ask the provider to delete the job.
-You can remove this skill at any time in Settings → Skills, and any additional skills you import yourself are off by default and run only against the HTTPS endpoint they declare.

 Cookies & Analytics